- Does UW-Green Bay offer any scholarships for camps?

 Housing Office (920) 465-2742

 Commuters must provide their own daily transportation and must be in class at the appointed start time.
-If he/she drives his/her own car, a parking pass must be purchased for the day or week.
-Commuters provide their own lunch, may purchase a meal card, or may purchase snacks in the vending machines.
+If he/she drives his/her own car, we must have the vehicle license plate on file, or the camper will be issued a ticket.
+Commuters eat lunch with the resident housing students, and their meals are provided.
 They may NOT leave campus for lunch or for any part of the camp day.
 Note: If the commuter camper leaves campus during any part of the camp session (including lunch) he/she may be dismissed for the remainder of the camp without a refund.

 A high school camper will only be placed in ONE class during the week for Summer Art Studio.
 Middle school campers will be placed in TWO classes; one in the morning, and one in the afternoon.
 Because enrollments are limited, it is strongly encouraged that the camper marks his/her top four choices by placing a 1, 2, 3 or 4 on the line next to the class.